-LCHR are excited to launch our new campaign, ’Britain and Her Allies’.
-The campaign examines how the United Kingdom can put human rights at the heart of her foreign policy.
-It focuses on countries with which the United Kingdom has close economic, cultural or historical ties and where there are serious human rights abuses, as it is over these countries over the UK is able to exercise significant diplomatic pressure to help end such abuses.
+The campaign focuses on countries with which the United Kingdom has close economic, cultural or historical ties and where there are serious human rights abuses, as it is over these countries over the UK is able to exercise significant diplomatic pressure to help end such abuses.

-With the assistance of a group of expert advisors, and with input from all the different constituent parts of the Labour movement, LCHR is examining the challenges and opportunities that Brexit poses for human rights in the UK.
-We will produce policy analysis and ideas to help inform the Labour Party on how to ensure human rights are protected during and after Brexit.
+With the assistance of a group of expert advisors, and with input from all the different constituent parts of the Labour movement, LCHR will examine the challenges and opportunities that Brexit poses for human rights in the UK.
+We will invite submissions from MPs, trade unions, civil society, Labour CLPs and members, and like-minded political parties, and holding high-level workshops focusing on the key issues.
+We will produce policy analysis and ideas to help inform the Labour Party and other progressive parties on how to ensure human rights are protected during and after Brexit.